RBroden/meet-up-event-planner/README.md

 In addition the [ChromeVox](http://www.chromevox.com/) plugin is a fantastic tool for ensuring web apps work well for screen readers.

 ## Running the app locally
-Clone the git repository and install the [angular-cli](npm install -g angular-cli) tool globally `npm install -g angular-cli`.
+Clone the git repository and install the angular-cli tool globally `npm install -g angular-cli`.
 Run `npm install` from the project's directory.
 This will install the projects dependencies and allow you to run a development server described below.
+For more information about the angular-cli build and delivery process, please visit the [angular-cli](npm install -g angular-cli) github page.

 ## Development server
 Run `ng serve` for a local dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.